arrowtype/typelab-2021/README.md

 - To learn more about using Shell scripts, read [How to Create and Use Bash Scripts](https://www.taniarascia.com/how-to-create-and-use-bash-scripts/), by Tania Rascia.
 - It is extremely useful to use virtual environments to avoid conflicts between different font projects.
 A technique I like for this is described in [A Guide to Python’s Virtual Environments](https://towardsdatascience.com/virtual-environments-104c62d48c54), by Matthew Sarmiento.
 - To check out a much more complex font build, take a look at the full [Recursive](https://github.com/arrowtype/recursive) project.
 In particular, the [mastering](https://github.com/arrowtype/recursive/tree/728ced98fe7acc4756388fc937af43e61012d838/mastering) scripts, by Ben Kiel, show a way to run a font build that mixes AFDKO and FontMake, entirely in Python.
 Then, the [make-release](https://github.com/arrowtype/recursive/blob/728ced98fe7acc4756388fc937af43e61012d838/src/build-scripts/make-release/00-prep-release.sh) scripts, by me (Stephen Nixon) use a blend of Shell & Python scripts to package the built fonts in a specific way for GitHub releases.
 Most font builds don’t need to be this complex, but there are a lot of useful techniques employed in here.
+- There is some very cool work being done to automate and speed up font builds further.
+Check out [this quick demo by Simon Cozens](https://twitter.com/simoncozens/status/1405267459028905984?s=20).
 - You can learn a lot by just starting to use tools for font builds.
 Check out [FontMake](https://github.com/googlefonts/fontmake), [FontBakery](https://github.com/googlefonts/fontbakery/), [woff2](https://github.com/google/woff2), [GF Tools](https://github.com/googlefonts/gftools), [FontTools](https://github.com/fonttools/fonttools), and [DrawBot](https://www.drawbot.com/).